 happens, no matter how ill you become, no matter what we have to go through in

 life, no matter what struggles or difficulties, no matter what happens, I love

 rude, it is not self seeking, it is not easily angered, and it keeps no record

-of wrong."
 This tells me that love is alive when it's giving.